Regression-Games/RGUnityBots/user-tools/README-CVText.md

 ###  CVText
 Disclaimer: The `CVText` type is still in an experimental phase and may provide inconsistent or unexpected results in some situations.
 We are continuing to evaluate and tune this type.
 See the [Limitations and Notes](#limitations-and-notes) section below for more information.
   - The `CVText` type can be used in Bot Segments for both `endCriteria` and/or `botAction`.
 This type looks for the presence of the supplied text in the current frame of the game until a frame contains the supplied text.
-This type communicates with our remote AIService instance to perform the evaluation.
-When a result is found, the AIService provides the bounding rect information to our SDK to confirm the existence and location of the supplied text in the current frame.
+This type communicates with our remote tool instance to perform the evaluation.
+When a result is found, the tool provides the bounding rect information to our SDK to confirm the existence and location of the supplied text in the current frame.

 **TODO:** [Loom Video - Feel free to ignore this as I will be making these from my own demos]